 From our humble beginnings in 1963 with a Guy Warrior dedicated to hauling livestock around Ireland to the present day.
-Here at Whitten Road Haulage we have always prided ourselves on exceptionel customer service and satsfaction from our services.
+Here at Whitten Road Haulage we have always prided ourselves on our exceptionel customer service and the satisfaction our services provide to the customer.
 We now consider ourselves to be at the forefront of the Heavy Haulage Industry being trusted time and again with ever more challenging projects.

 As stated above the company started in 1963 with Frank purchasing his first truck a Guy Warrior.
 Legend has it the business was started on the day J.F.K was shot.
 At that time he was focused on servicing the local agricultural industry, hauling livestock, sugar beet and grains etc.

 The 1970's saw the start of our long term partnership with Banagher Concrete as the haulage company for their goods.
 This partnership has been mutually beneficial and helped us at Whitten Road Haulage to wet our feet in the abnormal loads industry.
 Business expanded and with this the fleet grew.
 We continued to service our local agricultural community and started to offer storage facilities for the local mills during the winter.